Coronavirus update for customers

-We are doing all we can to ensure that our customers continue to receive the services they need, whilst following the measures outlined by government to protect our customers and colleagues.
+We’re doing all we can to ensure that you continue to receive the services you need, whilst following the measures outlined by government to protect our customers and colleagues.

 For more information please see our information for Independent Living Customers.